 Below we present the most current available UT Austin transfer acceptance rate as well as historical data.

-While they have not released official numbers recently, UT Austin has generally had a better acceptance rate for in-state applicants than for non-residents.
-In terms of overall historical acceptance rates, the chart below reveals that, in the last five years, the figure has ranged from 24% to 37%.
+While they have not released official numbers recently, UT Austin generally has a better acceptance rate for in-state applicants than for non-residents.
+In terms of overall historical acceptance rates, the chart below reveals that the figure has ranged from 24% to 37% in recent years.

 Historical transfer rates are as follows: